• Skip to primary navigation

 Ingredients

-• 1 Tablespoon organic canola oil* or other high heat oil
+• 1 Tablespoon avocado oil or other neutral flavored, high heat oil

 • 1 plantain very ripe with blackened peel